jcguu95/curfew/readme.md

 # Through limit to freedom!

-Self-control at the next-level by handling your root password to someone else.
+Self-control at the next-level by giving your root password to someone else.

-### Install

-This dirty script set restrictions on my digital usage.
-Use at your own risk!
-However, it's short an simple, so you can tweak easily.
+This script set restrictions on my digital usage.
+My shell-foo is at a noob level (please feel free to educate me), so use at your own risk!
+However, it's short and simple, so can be tweaked easily.

+### (Un)install

-For it to work, this repo must stay in `/root`, so move it there manually.
+For it to work, this repo must stay in `/root`.
+So move it there manually.
 Run `install` as root.
-This is going to start and enable the script every time at boot as root.
+This *will start and enable* the script every time at boot as root.
+Reboot and start seeing its effect.

-### Uninstall

-Run `uninstall` as root.
+To uninstall, run `uninstall` as root.

-### Configuration
+### Usage + Configuration

 See examples in `./list`, change their names (e.g.
 `.url_list.example` -> `url_list`), and config to your liking.